andrewyur/better-sync/README.md

 - No database setup: server manages its own sqlite database

 ## Easy to use
-- 3 click setup: server
+- 3 click setup: server URL, vault selection, and sync frequency
-- No manual conflict resolution
+- Set and Forget: No manual conflict resolution

 ## Setup Instructions